 - 1. Successful completion of the above course work with a 3.0 GPA and any other requirements for the M.Ed. degree. - 2.
-Completion of all courses within a six-year period (M.Ed.). - 3.
+Completion of all courses within a six-year period (M.Ed.).
+Upon enrolling in EDU 601 Foundations of School Administration and Supervision, students will have three years to complete Instructional Leadership Licensure (ILL) requirements. - 3.
 Passage of the comprehensive examination (M.Ed.). - 4.
-Passage of the PRAXIS Leadership Test (1011) or other appropriate state-approved test. - 5.
-Exit interview with the Director of Administration/Supervision or designee, to include checking all internship requirements of evaluations by mentor(s), signatures by the mentor(s) and system superintendent/director, and other portfolio and file criteria.
+Passage of the PRAXIS Leadership Test (6011) or other appropriate state-approved test. - 5.
+Exit interview with the Director of Instructional Leadership will include insuring that candidate's internship artifacts demonstrate the required competencies outlined in the